-When the spring season arrives, many homeowners want to make home improvements for a variety of different reasons.
-Often, they want their homes to be more comfortable.
+When the spring season arrives, many homeowners in Connecticut want to make home improvements for a variety of reasons.
+Often, they just want their homes to be more comfortable.
 This can include getting new windows installed, improving the insulation in their home, or getting maintenance on their home’s air conditioning system.

-Spring can also be a good time for an HVAC system replacement, as the weather has warmed up enough not to require constant heating, but is still cool enough that air conditioning is not yet needed.
-For many people though, choosing an HVAC contractor can seem like a daunting task.
-It’s important to make sure that the company you’re hiring is reliable and trusted, and is able to help meet any home comfort need you might have.
+Spring can also be a good time for having an HVAC system replaced.
+The weather has warmed up enough not to require constant heating, but is still cool enough that air conditioning is not yet needed.
+Finding someone to do the work can be daunting.
+It’s important to make sure that the company you’re hiring is known for reliability and expertise.
+Here are some things to look for when hiring an HVAC contractor:

 - Check with neighbors, friends, or family.
 Often, the best way to learn about home comfort companies in your area is by word-of-mouth referral.
 What company have they used for their HVAC needs, and were they satisfied?